Ellie Blackburn

 Ellie Blackburn (born 25 March 1995) is an Australian rules footballer playing for the Western Bulldogs in the AFL Women's (AFLW).
 She served as Western Bulldogs co-captain in 2019, and as their sole captain from 2020 to 2023.
 Blackburn is the Bulldogs' games record holder with 83 games and goalkicking record holder with 37 goals.

-Blackburn was drafted by the Bulldogs in 2016 as a marquee signing prior to the inaugural AFL Women's season, and is a three-time AFL Women's All-Australian and five-time Western Bulldogs best and fairest.
+Blackburn was drafted by the Bulldogs in 2016 as a marquee signing prior to the inaugural AFL Women's season, and is a three-time AFL Women's All-Australian and six-time Western Bulldogs best and fairest.
 In 2017, she was the inaugural Western Bulldogs leading goalkicker, and in 2018, she captained the Bulldogs to their first AFL Women's premiership in the absence of suspended captain Katie Brennan.
 Blackburn was also voted as the AFL Players Association (AFLPA) AFLW best captain in 2021.

 Early life

 Blackburn began playing competitive football in the under-9s division for the Beaconsfield Junior Football Club.
 2011 saw her named player of the carnival at the national under-18 championships.
 In 2013, she was the captain of the Victorian side at the under 18 championships, where she was named the competition's best-and-fairest player.
 She was awarded under 18 All-Australian selection in 2011, 2012, and her final year of eligibility in 2013.

 She attended high school at Hallam Senior College in Melbourne's outer east.
 Blackburn played state football for in the VFL Women's (VFLW).
 She was drafted by Melbourne with the thirteenth pick in the inaugural women's draft in 2013 and represented the club in the women's exhibition games between 2013 and 2016.
 Over this time she averaged 20 disposals per match for the club.
 In July 2016, Blackburn was signed by the – the team that she played against in all of the exhibition matches – as one of two marquee players ahead of the inaugural AFL Women's season.